giampaolo/giampaolo.github.io/content/blog/2016/how-to-always-execute-exit-funs-in-python.rst

 Proposal for stdlib inclusion
 -----------------------------

 The fact that atexit module `does not handle signals <http://stackoverflow.com/a/2546397/376587>`__ and that `signal.signal() <https://docs.python.org/3/library/signal.html#signal.signal>`__ overwrites previously registered handlers is unfortunate.
 It is also `confusing <http://ambracode.com/index/show/92669>`__ because it is not immediately clear which one you are supposed to use (and it turns out you're supposed to use both).
-Most of the times you have no idea (or don't care) that you're overwriting another exit function.
+Most of the time you have no idea (or don't care) that you're overwriting another exit function.
 As a user, I would just want to execute an exit function, no matter what, possibly without messing with whatever a module I've previously imported has done with `signal.signal() <https://docs.python.org/3/library/signal.html#signal.signal>`__.
 To me this suggests there could be space for something like `atexit.register_w_signals <https://mail.python.org/pipermail/python-ideas/2016-February/038431.html>`__.

 External discussions
 --------------------